share-extras/ical-feed-dashlet/README.txt

 Using the dashlet
 -----------------

-Log in to Alfresco Share and navigate to a site dashboard.
+Log in to Alfresco Share and navigate to a site dashboard or your user dashboard.
 Click the Customize Dashboard button to edit the contents of the dashboard and drag the dashlet into one of the columns from the list of dashlets.